xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-2019.33 July 5, 2019
+   -- bug (dkulp)  AutoStart channels not working for DDP outputs 2019.33 July 5, 2019
    -- enh (keith)  Add an alternate sweep to VU meter for timed bouncing arches -- enh (dkulp)  Use parallel discovery for FPP